lancaster-coder1991/python-web-app/learning_notes.md

 To avoid repeated code between templates, you can use template inheritance.

+## Database

+Django has a built in ORM (Object Relational Mapper).
+This emans that we can access databases in an object-orientated way.

+## Admin Page

+By default, the /admin path of your project navigates to a default Django admin portal.
+Via this portal you can editview and edit the data that your site uses in a GUI.
+You can also create additional admin users here once the first has been created via the CLI (see below).

 ## CLI

 Use the commands below when creating new apps within this project directory: